Starting Winter...

 LaTEX

-Accommodations
+DRC Accommodations

 How to create accommodations for Assignments.

-1. Edit the Assignment - at the bottom
+1. Edit the activity.

-2. Choose +ADD to include the new date and time for multiple or a single student.
+choose + Assign To and include the new date and time for multiple or a single student.

 NOTE: do not replace "Everyone"